survivejs/webpack-book/manuscript/03_introduction.md

 ## What Is Webpack

 Web browsers are designed to consume HTML, CSS, and JavaScript.
-As a project grows, tracking and configuring all of these files grows too complex to manage without help.
-As an application develops, handling it becomes more difficult.
+As a project grows, tracking and configuring all of these files becomes too complicated to manage without help.
 Webpack was designed to counter these problems.
 Managing complexity is one of the fundamental issues of web development, and solving the problem well can help you a lot.

-Webpack isn’t the only solution for this problem, and a collection of different tools have emerged.
-Task runners, such as Grunt and Gulp, are good examples of higher level tools.
+Webpack isn’t the only available bundler, and a collection of different tools have emerged.
+Task runners, such as Grunt and Gulp, are good examples of higher-level tools.
 Often the problem is that need to write the workflows by hand.
 Pushing that issue to a bundler, such as webpack, is a step forward.

 {pagebreak}

 ### How Webpack Changes The Situation

 Webpack takes another route.
 It allows you to treat your project as a dependency graph.
-You could have an *index.js* in your project that pulls in the dependencies the project needs through standard `require` or `import` statements.
+You could have an *index.js* in your project that pulls in the dependencies the project needs through the standard `require` or `import` statements.
 You can refer to your style files and other assets the same way if you want.

 Webpack does all the preprocessing for you and gives you the bundles you specify through configuration and your code.
-This declarative approach is powerful, but it's difficult to learn.
+This declarative approach is versatile, but it's difficult to learn.

 Webpack becomes an indispensable tool after you begin to understand how it works.
 This book has been designed to get through that initial learning curve and even go further.

 ## What Will You Learn

 This book has been designed to complement [the official documentation of webpack](https://webpack.js.org/).
-The official documentation goes deeper in many aspects, and this book can be considered a companion to it.
-This book is more like a quick walkthrough that eases the initial learning curve while giving food for thought to more advanced users.
+This book can be considered a companion to it.
+The book is more like a quick walkthrough that eases the initial learning curve while giving food for thought to more advanced users.

 The book teaches you to develop a composable webpack configuration for both development and production purposes.
-Advanced techniques covered by the book allow you to get the most out of webpack 3.
+Advanced techniques covered by the book allow you to get the most out of webpack 4.

 {pagebreak}

 ## How Is The Book Organized

 The book starts by explaining what webpack is.
 After that, you find multiple parts, each of which discusses webpack from a different direction.
-While going through those chapters, you develop your webpack configuration.
-The chapters also double as reference material.
+While going through those chapters, you will develop your webpack configuration while learning the techniques.
+The content also doubles as reference material.

 The book has been split into the following parts: